Home Holiday Decoration 101

 Neutral tones like soft creams, browns, grays, and whites provide the perfect backdrop to create an inviting and calming environment.
 Wooden furniture and elements like reclaimed wood, logs, and stone walls often feature these colors.
 Beige blankets, linen tablecloths, or wool rugs in neutral tones help maintain that understated, cozy vibe.
 White, when used in winter decor, also evokes the feeling of fresh snow.

-How to Create a Warm and Inviting Entryway for the Holidays
+How to Create a Cozy Holiday Nook for Relaxing and Enjoying the Season

 2.4 Natural Metallic Accents